 The Commission shall be composed of seven (7) members each nominated by a majority vote of the Board of Supervisors.
 Candidates shall submit applications to the County Administrator’s office to be considered by the Board of Supervisors.
 Candidate must reside or work in the County The preferred slate of Commissioners will have a diverse background in parks and recreation related activities.
 Representatives of various Civic groups, outdoor programs, YMCA, youth sports are encouraged to participate.
 In addition to the seven appointed, voting, Commissioners, there shall be, one representative from the Mathews County Schools (non-voting), a minimum of one Community member at large selected by the Commission (non-voting), a representative from the County (non-voting), and one member of the Board of Supervisors (non-voting).
 The secretary of the Commission will be elected from the seven-member Commission.
 Appointed members shall serve a four-year term from the date of their appointment.
 There shall be no limit to the number of terms an individual can serve.

 Appointments will be made at the March 2023Board of Supervisors meeting.
 The four-year term will begin April 1, 2023.
 Appointed members wishing to vacate their term shall provide the Chair of the Commission notice of their intent to leave the Commission one month prior to leaving their appointment.
 The Chair will notify the County Administration office and the Board of Supervisors of any vacancies and request that applications be put on the County web page and social media.
-Non-voting members will serve until they find a replacement or they vacate their seat due to absenteeism noted below.
+Non-voting members will serve until they find a replacement, or they vacate their seat due to absenteeism noted below.

 VACANCY DUE TO ABSENTEEISM: